Guidelines to Park Rules and Regulations

 Some state parks border or are scattered along many miles of rivers, waterways, and other areas, which may border privately owned land.
 When traveling waterways and using parklands in any of the state parks, please respect the rights of private property owners and avoid trespassing on private land when parking vehicles, hiking, biking, paddling, etc.

-Pet owners must pick up after their pet.
+Pet owners should pick up after their pet.
 Pet waste is not fertilizer and should not be left on the ground.
 It is toxic and harmful to plants and other animals in the state park.
 Pet waste can also transmit disease and puts other state park visitors at risk.
 Properly dispose of pet waste in garbage bins.
 Do not throw waste bags in the woods or leave them on the ground.

 Pets are allowed in most state park campgrounds.
 Overnight, pets must be confined to the owner's tent or vehicle during quiet hours.
 Pets are not permitted in cabins.